 2. That the officer was acting under color of his or her official authority at the time

-If the Commonwealth fails to prove ANY element of the offense beyond a reasonable doubt, the defendant must be found NOT GUILTY.
+If the Commonwealth fails to prove ANY element of the offense beyond a reasonable doubt, the defendant is NOT GUILTY.

-Note with the fourth element that a police officer’s words or actions communicating his or her intention to make an arrest before or during pursuit is enough evidence to reasonably conclude that the defendant resisted “knowingly”.
+With the fourth part, a police officer’s words or actions communicating his or her intention to make an arrest before or during pursuit is enough evidence to reasonably conclude that the defendant resisted “knowingly”.

-A police officer legally acts “under color of official authority” when, in the regular course of assigned duties he or she makes a judgment in good faith, based on the surrounding facts and circumstances, that he or she should make an arrest.
+A police officer legally acts “under color of official authority” when he or she makes a judgment in good faith.

 …while attempting to make the arrest

-Legally speaking, when does a police officer “complete” an arrest?
+When does a police officer complete an arrest?

-It is the burden of the Commonwealth to prove beyond a reasonable doubt that the defendant’s resistance occurred BEFORE the arrest was completed.
+It is the burden of the Commonwealth to prove beyond a reasonable doubt that the defendant resisted after the arrest.

-A police officer “legally” completes an arrest when ALL of the following occurs (ALL):
+A police officer “legally” completes an arrest when ALL of the following occurs:

-What actions can a defendant take if a police officer uses unreasonable or excessive force in making an arrest?
+What if a police officer uses unreasonable or excessive force when they make an arrest?

 A police office may NOT use unreasonable or excessive force in making an arrest.
-A person is allowed to use reasonable force to protect himself or herself from harm when unreasonable or excessive force is used.
+A person may use reasonable force to protect himself or herself from harm when unreasonable or excessive force is present.

 If a police officer uses unreasonable or excessive force to make an arrest, the person who is being arrested may defend himself or herself with as much force as reasonably appears to be necessary.
 However, remember that the person arrested is required to stop resisting once he or she knows or should know that if he or she stops resisting, the officer will also stop using unreasonable or excessive force.

-How does the Commonwealth prove a defendant did NOT act in self-defense in resisting arrest?
+How do we know someone did NOT act in self-defense in resisting arrest?

 It is the burden of the Commonwealth to prove beyond a reasonable doubt that the defendant did NOT act in self-defense in resisting arrest.